milonmaze/privacy-terms-observatory-beta/www.snap.com/en-US/privacy/privacy-policy.md

 Effective: November 17, 2021

-Snap Inc. is a camera company.
-Our products and services — including Snapchat, Bitmoji, Spectacles, advertising, and others that link to this Privacy Policy — provide fast and fun ways to express yourself, live in the moment, learn about the world, and have fun together!

-When you use these services, you’ll share some information with us.
-So we want to be upfront about the information we collect, how we use it, whom we share it with, and the controls we give you to access, update, and delete your information.

-That’s why we’ve written this Privacy Policy.
-And it’s why we’ve tried to write it in a way that’s easy to understand for all our users and blissfully free of the legalese that often clouds these documents.
-Of course, if you still have questions about anything in our Privacy Policy, just contact us.

-You should read our entire Privacy Policy, but when you only have a few minutes or want to remember something later on, you can always take a look at this overview and video.
-We also encourage you to check out the rest of our Privacy Center.
-We designed it to give you easy-to-digest summaries of our privacy practices.
-For example, our Privacy by Product page provides a breakdown of specific privacy features for our products.

-Information We Collect

-There are three basic categories of information we collect:

-Information you provide.

-Information we get when you use our services.
+Information we get when you use our services

-Information we get from third parties.

-Here’s a little more detail on each of these categories.

-Information You Provide

-When you interact with our services, we collect information that you provide to us.
-For example, many of our services require you to set up an account, so we may need to collect a few important details about you, such as your name, username, password, email address, phone number, and date of birth.
-We may also ask you to provide us with some additional information that will be publicly visible on our services, such as a profile picture or Bitmoji avatar.
-Some services, such as commerce products, may require you to provide us with a debit or credit card number and its associated account information.

-Of course, you’ll also provide us whatever information you send through our services, such as Snaps and Chats.
-Keep in mind that the users who view your Snaps, Chats, and any other content can always save that content or copy it outside the app.
-So, the same common sense that applies to the internet at large applies to our services as well: Don’t send messages or share content that you wouldn’t want someone to save or share.

-When you contact customer support or communicate with us in any other way, we’ll collect whatever information you volunteer or that we need to resolve your question.

-Information We Get When You Use Our Services

 When you use our services, we collect information about which of those services you’ve used and how you’ve used them.
-We might know, for instance, that you watched a particular Story, saw a specific ad for a certain period of time, and sent a few Snaps.
+We might know, for instance, that you watched a particular Story, saw a specific advert for a certain period of time and sent a few Snaps.
 Here’s a fuller explanation of the types of information we collect when you use our services:

-Usage Information.
+Usage information.
 We collect information about your activity through our services.
 For example, we may collect information about:

-how you interact with our services, such as which filters you view or apply to Snaps, which Stories you watch on Discover, whether you’re using Spectacles, or which search queries you submit.
+How you interact with our services, such as which Filters you view or apply to Snaps, which Stories you watch on Discover, whether you’re using Spectacles or which search queries you submit.

-how you communicate with other Snapchatters, such as their names, the time and date of your communications, the number of messages you exchange with your friends, which friends you exchange messages with the most, and your interactions with messages (such as when you open a message or capture a screenshot).
+How you communicate with other Snapchatters, such as their names, the time and date of your communications, the number of messages you exchange with your friends, which friends you exchange messages with the most and your interactions with messages (such as when you open a message or capture a screenshot).

-Content Information.
+Content information.
 We collect content you create on our services, such as custom stickers, and information about the content you create or provide, such as if the recipient has viewed the content and the metadata that is provided with the content.

-Device Information.
+Device information.
 We collect information from and about the devices you use.
 For example, we collect:

-information about your hardware and software, such as the hardware model, operating system version, device memory, advertising identifiers, unique application identifiers, apps installed, unique device identifiers, browser type, keyboards installed, language, battery level, and time zone;
+information about your hardware and software, such as the hardware model, operating system version, device memory, advertising identifiers, unique application identifiers, apps installed, unique device identifiers, browser type, keyboards installed, language, battery level and time zone;

-information from device sensors, such as accelerometers, gyroscopes, compasses, microphones, and whether you have headphones connected; and
+information from device sensors, such as accelerometers, gyroscopes, compasses, microphones and headphone connection; and

-information about your wireless and mobile network connections, such as mobile phone number, service provider, IP address, and signal strength.
+information about your wireless and mobile network connections, such as mobile phone number, service provider, IP address and signal strength.

-Device Phonebook.
-Because our services are all about communicating with friends, we may — with your permission — collect information from your device’s phonebook.
+Device phonebook.
+Because our services are all about communicating with friends, we may — with your permission — collect information from your device's phonebook.

-Camera and Photos.
+Camera and photos.
 Many of our services require us to collect images and other information from your device’s camera and photos.
 For example, you won’t be able to send Snaps or upload photos from your camera roll unless we can access your camera or photos.

-Location Information.
-When you use our services we may collect information about your location.
-With your permission, we may also collect information about your precise location using methods that include GPS, wireless networks, cell towers, Wi-Fi access points, and other sensors, such as gyroscopes, accelerometers, and compasses.
+Location information.
+When you use our services, we may collect information about your location.
+With your permission, we may also collect information about your precise location using methods that include GPS, wireless networks, mobile towers, Wi-Fi access points and other sensors, such as gyroscopes, accelerometers and compasses.

-Information Collected by Cookies and Other Technologies.
-Like most online services and mobile applications, we may use cookies and other technologies, such as web beacons, web storage, and unique advertising identifiers, to collect information about your activity, browser, and device.
+Information collected by cookies and other technologies.
+Like most online services and mobile applications, we may use cookies and other technologies such as web beacons, web storage and unique advertising identifiers to collect information about your activity, browser and device.
 We may also use these technologies to collect information when you interact with services we offer through one of our partners, such as advertising and commerce features.
-For example, we may use information collected on other websites to show you more relevant ads.
+For example, we may use information collected on other websites to show you more relevant adverts.
 Most web browsers are set to accept cookies by default.
 If you prefer, you can usually remove or reject browser cookies through the settings on your browser or device.
-Keep in mind, though, that removing or rejecting cookies could affect the availability and functionality of our services.
+Keep in mind though, that removing or rejecting cookies could affect the availability and functionality of our services.
 To learn more about how we and our partners use cookies on our services and your choices, please check out our Cookie Policy.

-Log Information.
+Log information.
 We also collect log information when you use our website, such as:

 details about how you’ve used our services;